On the Quantum Theory of Molecules: Rigour, Idealization, and Uncertainty: Idealized Quantum Models of Molecules

-The justification of \textbf{BO} is central to the idealization problem detailed below.
-The arguments of \cite{Lombardi2010,gonzalez:2019,fortin:2021} (and perhaps also of \cite{chang:2015}, which endorses Lombardi's analysis in the first quote above but does not otherwise elaborate) share a fundamental misrepresentation of how the approximation is justified in quantum chemical practice which is in terms of stability under de-idealization (as in many other cases).
-What then is the salient idealization of \textbf{BO}, and how is it justified?
-The intuitive idea is that the total kinetic energy of the nuclei is small compared to the potential energy of the molecule and the total kinetic energy of the electrons.
-(This is because a nucleon is far heavier than an electron, and so typically moves far more slowly, and kinetic energy is $mv^2$).
-It is this energy difference that makes the molecular wavefunction $\Psi(x_1,x_2)$ effectively separable. \textit{Mathematically}, $\psi_a(x_1,x_2)$ is an eigenstate of a so-called `clamped' Hamiltonian: the sum of the potential energy of the molecule plus kinetic energy of the electrons only.
-It is best thought of as a \textit{family} of electron ($x_2$) wavefunctions, one for each fixed nuclei configuration ($x_1$), with a corresponding \textit{family} of energy eigenvalues $\lambda_a(x_1)$.
-Each family of eigenvalues then picks out a `potential energy surface' as illustrated in Figure \ref{fig:BO}.
-(This part of \textbf{BO} is taken to somehow violate quantum theory, but it does not, as we explain in detail below.) $\theta_a(x_1)$ is, formally speaking, a wavefunction for the nuclei in this potential.
-The molecular energy is approximately the sum of $\lambda_a(x_1)$ with the nuclear kinetic energy, and because of the energy difference, close to the former.
+\textit{Mathematically}, $\psi_a(x_1,x_2)$ is a \textit{family} of electron ($x_2$) wavefunctions, one for each fixed nuclei configuration ($x_1$).
+Each function in the family is an eigenstate of a so-called `clamped Hamiltonian', the sum of terms for the kinetic energy and potential energy of the electrons, given that nuclei configuration.\footnote{`So called' to emphasize that the proposition we formulate as \textit{Clamped} (see below) is not assumed or implied by the name of this mathematical object.} The corresponding family of energy eigenvalues $\lambda_a(x_1)$ picks out a `potential energy surface' (PES) as illustrated in Figure \ref{fig:BO}. (\S\ref{textbook} explains in detail why it would be a confusion to think that these merely formal facts in any way amount to idealizing the nuclei as classical.) $\theta_a(x_1)$ is, formally speaking again, a wavefunction for the nuclei in this potential.
+The molecular energy is approximately the sum of $\lambda_a(x_1)$ and the nuclear kinetic energy, and because of the energy difference, close to the former (for any relevant $x_1$).
 So if the gaps between the $\lambda_a(x_1)$ are large, only one $\psi_a(x_1,x_2)$ is relevant to $\Psi(x_1,x_2)$ -- superposing with other eigenstates of the clamped Hamiltonian shifts the energy too far.
-Figure \ref{fig:BO} shows the crucial representative features of the potential energy surfaces.
+Figure \ref{fig:BO} shows the crucial representative features of the PESs.
 It makes clear that energy gaps do not exist for all values of $x_1$.
 It also illustrates that the gap can exist for a given range of values, about a minimum.